Data-driven assessment of arch vortices in simplified urban flows: Summary and conclusions

 \section{Summary and conclusions}

 A simplified urban environment model consisting of an array of two buildings with variable spacing ratios was examined using high-fidelity simulations.
 These simulations were carried out to provide a complete physical description of the fundamental mechanisms controlling the dynamics in different urban streets.
-The aim was to provide an insightful analysis of the physics of the flow within environments that simulate different types of urban areas.
-The growing expansion of cities boosts the search for physical models capable of reproducing the pollutant and thermal distributions within cities.
+The aim was to provide an insightful analysis of the physics of the flow within environments that approximately reproduce some aspects of different types of urban areas.
+The growing expansion of cities boosts the search for physical models capable of reproducing the pollutant and thermal distributions within cities, although we consider simplified versions of those flow cases.
 Here, the three-dimensional flow patterns responsible for pollutant dispersion have been characterized.
 Isosurfaces and contour slices were used to demonstrate the complicated flow behavior of the modes identified by the POD and HODMD algorithms.
 The results show that the flow behavior can be split into low- and high-frequency phenomena, each with significant consequences related to the formation and destruction of vortical structures such as the arch or horseshoe vortices.
-The low- and high-frequency modes are named vortex-generator modes since their associated structures have been related to the mechanism triggering the formation of the arch vortex formed on the leeward side of both buildings.
-These structures are particularly noticeable on the windward side of the upstream obstacle for the wall-normal and spanwise velocity components and the leeward side for the streamwise one, which defines the location and shape of the arch vortex.
+Low-frequency modes are named vortex-generator (A) modes since their associated structures have been related to the mechanism triggering the formation of the arch vortex formed on the leeward side of both buildings.
+These structures are particularly noticeable on the windward side of the upstream obstacle for the wall-normal and spanwise velocity components and the leeward side for the downstream one, which defines the location and shape of the arch vortex.
 Furthermore, this location is kept constant among the different flow regimes, which highlights the idea that the process of formation of the arch vortex does not strongly depend on the separation between the obstacles.
-HODMD, on the other hand, identifies a high-frequency mode that correlates with the largest-amplitude mode in all cases. \sergio{no see entiende bien} Because of the streamline flow patterns in the intermediate section of the obstacles, they are referred to as vortex-breaker modes.
-The large amplitude of these modes emphasizes their importance in this sort of urban flow.
-Indeed, their structures are linked to the first two highest-in-energy POD modes.
-Furthermore, as the separation increases, the flow becomes more correlated in the spanwise direction, owing to the more significant interaction of the flow with the wake layer inside the canopy.
-This effect yields to fluctuating velocity regions occupying the whole section between the obstacles, thus being associated with the destruction of the vortical structures rather than their formation.
-Besides, the vortex-breaker modes will be responsible for the emergence of high-TKE regions on both sides of the obstacles and on the windward side of the downstream obstacle.
-Interestingly, these results are consistent with the wind-tunnel results of Monnier et al.~\cite{Monnier2018}, performed on a scaled and slightly more complex urban environment.
-Therefore, the conclusions of the present work can be extrapolated to more realistic urban environments by considering that turbulence levels from one street to another are expected to decrease significantly.
-It is also interesting to note that the results provided by both POD and HODMD show that the wall-normal velocity component does not significantly influence the more prominent structures as the streamwise and the spanwise components do.
-Regarding the results obtained from the STKD analysis, the Z modes display the results of the mechanisms obtained in the X modes about the generation and destruction of the coherent structures.
-When analyzing the temporal generator modes, the X and Z modes show a phase shift between the real and imaginary parts.
-Consequently, traveling waves appear in each direction.
-In addition, the symmetry is conserved, and the influence area shows that the structures are still unbroken.
-On the other hand, when the STKD analysis is applied to the temporal breaker modes, the X modes show the main structures are broken, and the structures causing this destruction are shaped as large streaks in the streamwise direction.
-Meanwhile, the Z modes show the result of these mechanisms.
-To conclude, from an environmental point of view, urban areas with highly-separated buildings, namely the isolated-roughness regime, would exhibit much more interaction with clean air sources, thus enabling the rapid propagation of those pollutants emitted at the street level.
-However, power plants, commonly located close to urban centers, are also responsible for pollution issues within cities.
-In those cases, owing to the low interaction of the flow above the urban canopy with the streets, it would be convenient to decrease the separation between buildings, i.e. the skimming-flow regime.
-In such a fashion, the air at street level would also be in contact with clean sources of air through the arch-vortex legs.